 Gavin Creel and Jared Gertner star as Elder Price and Elder Cunningham, direct from playing the roles on the US National tour.
 They are joined by a talented ensemble, which includes Alexa Khadime as Nabulungi.
 The production is directed by Casey Nicholaw and Trey Parker, with Musical Direction by Stephen Oremus.

-Who Should See It?The Book of Mormon will be loved by South Park fans who enjoy both satirical and sometimes crude humour.
-The sharp script blends well with the highly musical score that will impress any musical theatre fan.
-This continues to be one of the hottest tickets in town.
+Who Should See It?The Book of Mormon is not for the faint-hearted, and will be loved by South Park fans who enjoy both satirical and irreverent humour.
+The show continues to be one of the hottest tickets in town.

 - Elder Kevin Price - A chirpy Mormon missionary who dreams of being positioned in Orlando, but is instead sent to Uganda.
 He is committed to the Mormon faith and delivers one of the show's most memorable numbers 'I Believe'.